 Varnish on Drupal behind the scenes¶

-If you come from other Drupal hosters or did for a Drupal 8 & Varnish tutorial before you might realized that there are a couple of changes in the Lagoon Drupal Varnish tutorial.
+If you come from other Drupal hosts or have done a Drupal 8 & Varnish tutorial before, you might have realized that there are a couple of changes in the Lagoon Drupal Varnish tutorial.
 Let's address them:

 Varnish Bundled Purger instead of

 BAN request for each single Cache-Tag that should be invalidated.
 Drupal has a lot of Cache-Tags and therefore this could lead into quite an amount of requests sent to Varnish.